hack-the-rat/free-code-camp/full-stack-developer-certification/responsive-web-design/html/forms-and tables/hotel-feedback-form/README.md

 Then, a `label` element with the text `Price` and the for attribute set to `"price"`.

 Now you can test out your `form` by selecting the various checkboxes.

+## Step 24

+The next section of the form will provide users with the ability to leave a rating for the hotel.

+Start by adding a new `fieldset` element with a `legend` element nested inside.
+The `legend` should have the text `Ratings`.

+Below the `legend` element, add a `label` element with the text `How was the service?`.
+The `for` attribute should be set to `"service"`.